WELCOME TO GREAT SEDONA HIKES!

 ITEMS TO ENHANCE YOUR SEDONA VISIT AND EXPERIENCE

-Click here and you'll find information on our hiking books, our vortex books, GPS data files and something new - the Sedona Relocation Guide.
+Click here and you'll find information on the vortex guides, GPS data files and my latest hiking guides -- Sedona Hiking Guide and Sedona Hiking Guide Color Edition.

 GETTING READY TO HIKE

 You'll need a Red Rock Pass or equivalent to park at many trailheads on the National Forest for your hike.
-Click here if you'd like to see where Recreation Passes (i.e. Red Rock Passes) are now required and where there are some special fee areas (note: this is a 3.3 MB file so it may take a few moments to download).
+Click here if you'd like to see where Recreation Passes (i.e. Red Rock Passes) are now required and where there are some special fee areas (note: this opens as a PDF).

 ORGANIZATION OF THE WEBSITE

 I've tried to keep the website simple - to focus on the hiking information rather than have a lot of fancy graphics.
-The hikes are organized by level of difficulty (EASY, MODERATE, and HARD HIKES ), based on ratings determined by David Butler and myself in our hiking guide, "Great Sedona Hikes Revised Second Edition" and assessment by our hiking group.
+The hikes are organized by level of difficulty (EASY, MODERATE, and HARD HIKES ), based on ratings determined in my hiking guide, Sedona Hiking Guide and assessment by our hiking group.
 If you are unsure what level of hike you are capable of, start out with the EASY hikes until you are sure you are up for something more demanding.

 An ALPHABETICAL LIST of all the hikes on the website is here.